 Child arrangements need to be something you and your partner agree on to minimise discord and friction.
 It is usually considered to be to the child’s benefit if both parents are involved in their upbringing.
 Divorce can make children feel vulnerable and anxious.
 To make them feel secure, they need to know in advice when they will see each parent and for how long.
 Although it can be difficult, children also need to see their parents cooperating in a respectful way.
 If you are unable to agree on childcare arrangements without arguing, talk to your family solicitor about mediation.

-Although it is normal for children to live with their mother primarily, this is not the legal default.
+Although the general perception is that mothers have more right to primary residential custody than fathers, this is not the legal default.
 If a father wants to apply to be his children’s primary caregiver, then he should seek family law advice early in the discussion process.
 Ask your older children what their wishes for their living arrangements are so you can take these into consideration.
 Children can also be involved in the mediation process, which can be helpful to know if there is friction between you and the other parent, or you have several children with different ideas about where they want to live.